MarcoFele98/MarcoFele98/README.md

 Cheers!

 #### Disclaimer
-I am rendering public my code knowing that there will probably be hidden bugs, conceptual mistakes, and general problems, even more so because I am sharing things I am still learning about by myself.
-Furthermore, despite I give some context and briefly overview the code, I do not give a complete explanation of the model and theory (which can be found in the links I provide).
+I am rendering public my code knowing that probably there will be hidden bugs, conceptual mistakes, and general problems, even more so because I am sharing things I am still learning about by myself.
+Furthermore, despite I briefly contextualize the projects, I sometimes use technical terms and do not give a complete explanation of the model and theory (which can be found in the links I provide).
 I also try to annotate the code as best as I can, but I do not go in depth explaining how it works.